breautek/breautek.github.io/source/privacy-policy.md

 ### How often will you update this Cookie Policy?

-We may update this Cookie Policy from time to time in order to reflect, for example, changes to the cookies we use or for other operational, legal or regulatory reasons.
-Please therefore re-visit this Cookie Policy regularly to stay informed about our use of cookies and related technologies.
+We may update this Privacy Policy from time to time in order to reflect, for example, changes to the cookies we use or for other operational, legal or regulatory reasons.
+Please therefore re-visit this Privacy Policy regularly to stay informed about our use of cookies and related technologies.

-The date at the top of this Cookie Policy indicates when it was last updated.
+The date at the top of this Privacy Policy indicates when it was last updated.

 ### Where can I get further information?